bmvdgeijn/WASP/CHT/README.md

 ##  Workflow

 An example workflow is provided in the file `../example_workflow.sh`.

-We provide example data for the workflow under the directory `../example_data.txt`.
+This workflow uses example data under the directory `../example_data`.

 Some of the input files that we used for our paper can be downloaded from [here](http://eqtl.uchicago.edu/histone_mods/haplotype_read_counts/).

+The following steps can be used to generate input files and run the Combined Haplotype Test.
+The examples given below use the example data files that are provided in the `../example_data` directory.

 ### Step 1